-- Admin Username – The username you will use to login to your WordPress blog.
+- Admin Username – The username you will use to login into your WordPress blog.
 By default, this field will contain a randomly generated username.
 You are free to use that username or choose a new one.

-- Admin Password – The password you will use to login to your WordPress blog.
+- Admin Password – The password you will use to log into your WordPress blog.
 You can use the randomly generated password, or choose a new one.